joseavr/cheat-sheets/Javascript/JS Operators.md

 - Allows to expand (**extracts**) an iterable object into individual elements.
 - Denoted by `...`
 - The spread syntax can be used with arrays, objects, and function arguments.
+- The way to visualize it, everytime seen a spread operator, take out the enclosed symbols of the iteratable object and that is the output
+- **Rule**: `...` before the iterable object

 ## Combining Arrays
 - Combines arr1 and arr2 into a new array